algoldst/thesis/index.md

 | **Output:** | Sinusoidal | Non-linear (square / triangle / saw) |
 | **Example:** | ![](res/signal-example-harmonic.png) | ![](res/signal-example-relaxation.png) |

 While many synthesizers can output sinusoidal signals, sinusoids lack harmonics and therefore provide limited options for shaping the sound using subtractive filters.
 Therefore, we will build a relaxation oscillator, which can produce a waveform that is rich in harmonics.
 Sawtooths are frequently preferred for synthesis because they contain both even and odd harmonics, giving additional flexibility when shaping signals through a filter.[^mit_syw] (For a review of waveform harmonics, refer to [Basic Waveforms](#basic-waveforms).)
-A sawtooth core also provides flexibility for further development down the line, as it can be processed to produce other waveforms such as rectangular and triangle waves.
+A sawtooth core also provides flexibility for further development down the line, as it can be processed to produce other waveforms such as square and triangle waves.

 A quick Google search will provide many relaxation oscillator designs.
 We will use a relatively simple sawtooth core design sourced from [Moritz Klein's YouTube channel](https://www.youtube.com/watch?v=QBatvo8bCa4).
 In order to understand how it works, we need to learn about comparators and hysteresis.